caseyfleeter/stanford-cme213.github.io/gcp.md

 ## Manage virtual machine
 ---

 You should use separate virtual machines for different homework and project.
-Environment is setup for each virtual machine by the script we provide.
+Environment is setup for each virtual machine by the script `create_vm.sh` we provide with each starer code.

 ### Create your virtual machine
 1. Start a terminal